 Your vet can help walk you through your options and determine if your dog is a good candidate for these meds.
 You and your vet can work together to determine a treatment plan for your dog’s anxiety which may include a combination of things like training, desensitization, and medication.

 If your dog is having a difficult time dealing with thunderstorms, a certified trainer can help you develop a training plan based on behavior modification.
 Your trainer can work with you and your furry friend to provide you both with the support you need to weather whatever storms come your way.

 Contact Greenlin Pet Resorts for Your Training Needs

-If your dog is suffering from storm anxiety, consider contacting a knowledgeable and experienced dog trainer at Greenlin Pet Resorts.
+If your dog is suffering from storm anxiety or separation anxiety, consider contacting a knowledgeable and experienced dog trainer at Greenlin Pet Resorts.
 With five resorts located in central Pennsylvania, we have many convenient training options for you.